Rajroy18/smart-task-manager/README.md

 ## 📌 Notes

-- Supabase Session Pooler is used for production deployment
+* Supabase session pooler is used for database connections
-- SSL is enabled for database connections
+* SSL is enabled for production
-- Render automatically assigns the runtime port
+* Render dynamically assigns the runtime port

 ---

-## 👤 Author

-**Shubhra Samanta**
-Backend Developer

----

-## ✅ Status
+## ✅ Project Status

 ✔ Backend complete
+✔ Smart logic implemented
-✔ Deployed & tested
+✔ Unit tested
-✔ Submission-ready
+✔ Deployed and production-ready